shtigran/DesktopCleaner/README.md

 ![gif source](https://github.com/shtigran/DesktopCleaner/blob/master/GIF.gif)
 ----

-This program allow You delete temprory folders and files (and all subfolders and subfiles) on the desktop.
-In principle it is possible to make this program for any folder or directory.
+This program allow You delete temprory folders and files (all subfolders and subfiles) on the Desktop.
+In principle it is possible to make this program for any other folder or directory.

 ----
 ### Purpose